Tamluk (community development block): Education

 Tamralipta Mahavidyalaya was established at Tamluk (outside this block) in 1948.
 It is affiliated with Vidyasagar University.
 It offers courses in arts, science, commerce and education.

-Tamralipta Institute of Management & Technology was established at Tamluk (outside the block) in 2007.
+Tamralipta Institute of Management & Technology was established at Tamluk Town in 2007.
 It is affiliated to Maulana Abdul Kalam Azad University of Technology.
+It offers courses like B.Tech in Computer Science, Electrical, Electronics, Civil, Automobile etc. Also offers BBA in Hospital Management, Hotel Management, BCA, MCA etc.

-Shahid Matangini Hazra Government College for Women was established in 2015 at Chak Srikrishnapur, PO Kulberia.
+Shahid Matangini Hazra Government College for Women was established in 2015 at Chak Srikrishnapur, PO Kulberia, Tamluk.
+It offers courses in arts, science, commerce and education.

+Tamralipta Govt. medical College was established in 2021.
+It is the only Govt.
+Medical college of the district.
+It offers MBBS Degree with 200 seats.

 Healthcare

 In 2014, Tamluk CD Block had 1 block primary health centre, 2 primary health centres, and 3 private nursing homes with total 65 beds and 4 doctors (excluding private bodies).
 It had 34 family welfare sub centres.
 1,562 patients were treated indoor and 112,955 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Anantapur Rural Hospital at Anantapur, PO Chanserpur (with 30 beds) is the main medical facility in Tamluk CD block.
 There is a primary health centre at Kelomal Purbanakha, PO Putputia (with 10 beds).